codex-storage/codex-frontend/README.md

 ## Features

-- Upload file
-- View file Uploaded
-- Download file
-- Download with correct file name and extension
-- Persist the state (save recent upload list)
 - Upload multiple files at once
-- Settings for the connection
 - Dockerize frontend
 - Show status of locally running codex node
 - Upload to codex nodes
+- View file Uploaded
 - Download from codex nodes
 - Now supports marketplace endpoints!

 ## Planned Features

 - Show status of connection to codex peers
+- Settings for the connection

 ## How To Run It

 ```console